-Johnson & Wales University prohibits sexual assault, other unlawful sexual activity, dating violence, domestic violence, and stalking, and offers programs aimed at the prevention of such offenses.
-These offenses are violations of state criminal law as well as the university’s Student Code of Conduct.
+Johnson & Wales University prohibits sexual assault, other unlawful sexual activity, dating violence, domestic violence and stalking, and offers programs aimed at the prevention of such offenses.
+These offenses are violations of law as well as the university’s Student Code of Conduct.
 A summary of the basic elements of each such offense is set forth below.

 Sexual Assault and Other Unlawful Sexual Activity

-Sexual assault and other forcible sex offenses generally encompass the following:
+Sexual assault and other unlawful sexual activity generally encompass the following:

 - Sexual activity

 - For purposes of sexual arousal, gratification or abuse